 Adding a single image to your page or post enhances the SEO?

 And many other questions must be in your mind or I had in my mind as a beginner too.
-When I was a beginner in the field of SEO even, I use to have these type of questions for sure.
+When I was a beginner in the field of SEO even, I use to have these types of questions for sure.
 But now I am clear and have understood that even a single image in the blog post can enhance the SEO of our post or page.

 So today in this post I will be telling you how you can do better SEO image optimization and rank of the Google SERPs.

 Why are Images important?

 A good image can say a thousand words without even actually reading the content with which the image is attached.
 Many people including me judge a post by the image or images in it.
-Becuase an attractive image can get the intention of the people easily.
+Because an attractive image can get the intention of the people easily.
 So, I recommend you to use an image which reflects the image for the post.

-I always use an image related to my post, because if you are using an image which is different than your post, then it may result up in nothing.
+I always use an image related to my post, because if you are using an image that is different than your post, then it may result up in nothing.
 And probably you will end up with no or fewer post readers.